jgravois/gdi-esri/README.md

 ## Workshop

-idea:
+idea:<br>
-*find data in socrata
+search socrata for something interesting<br>
-*use koop to make it look like a feature service
+use koop to make it look like a feature service<br>
-*do drivetime analysis in AGOL
+do drivetime analysis in AGOL<br>
-*use koop to turn into geojson
+use koop to turn into geojson<br>
-*stick output in leaflet app with esri basemap
+stick output in leaflet app with esri basemap<br>

 ## License